 Dr. Lomedico received his bachelor’s degree in biology from Villanova University and his doctorate in molecular biology from the University of Texas Health Science Center at Houston, and conducted research in the laboratory of Dr. Walter Gilbert at Harvard University with a postdoctoral research fellowship from JDRF.

 Vincent Stanton is an entrepreneur and consultant who has worked for a variety of diagnostics and therapeutics clients on drug development and personalized medicine projects.
-Vince was formerly Senior Vice President of Research at Variagenics, an early genomics firm where he helped guide research from startup through IPO, including several major shifts in scientific and business strategy.
-After medical school Vince completed a pathology residency at Brigham and Women’s Hospital, followed by postdoctoral training at Dana-Farber Cancer Institute and MIT.
+Vincent was formerly Senior Vice President of Research at Variagenics, an early genomics firm where he helped guide research from startup through IPO, including several major shifts in scientific and business strategy.
+After medical school, Vincent completed a pathology residency at Brigham and Women’s Hospital, followed by postdoctoral training at Dana-Farber Cancer Institute and MIT.